kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 1. Configuration types: Add `StaticManifestsDir string` to webhook and policy admission configs
 2. Manifest loader: New package handling file reading, validation, watching, and atomic reload
-3. Composite accessor: Merge manifest and API-based configurations; manifest-based first, except for mutating webhooks where the merge order is set by `staticManifestsMergeOrder`
+3. Composite accessor: Merge manifest and API-based configurations; manifest-based first, except for mutating webhooks where the merge order is set by `staticOrder`
 4. Feature gate: `ManifestBasedAdmissionControlConfig`, defaulting to false for alpha
 5. Metrics: Add reload metrics for manifest loading health